tbsully0418/tbsully0418/README.md

 -I'm currently enrolled at UT Austin

--Right now I'm an Art Entertainment Technology Major, but I'm hopefully goiong to transfer to Comp Sci
+-Right now I'm an Art Entertainment Technology Major.

 -I would post more of my projects but dont know about how it could effect acedemic integrity.